DiegoGM91/Theory-of-overparametrization/README.md

 - `HVA_Ising`: implements a VQE using a Hamiltonian Variational Ansatz applyed to the transverse field Ising model.

-- `HEA_QAQC`: implements a compilation of a unitary matrix using a Hardware Efficient Ansatz and the Quantum Assisted Quantum Compilng algorithm.
+- `HEA_QAQC`: implements a compilation of a Haar random unitary matrix using a Hardware Efficient Ansatz and the Quantum Assisted Quantum Compilng algorithm.

 - `HEA_Autoencoder`: implements a quantum autoencoder using a Hardware Efficient Ansatz on a given training set.

 In order to intialize the classes:

--
+- `HVA_Ising`
 ```
 from hva.py import HVA_Ising